Mistralys/changelog-parser/README.md

 ```

 This example will automatically create a JSON cache file, which performs
-better than parsing the source markdown file each time, especially for large
+better than parsing the source Markdown file each time, especially for large
 files.